Why is it hard to quit smoking?

 • Find an alternative pleasure like a favorite song/artist or movie, or spend time with someone you enjoy being around like friends or family.

-• If you are finding yourself anxious, irritable, or moody, talk with your physician.
+• If you are finding yourself anxious, irritable or moody, talk with your physician.
 Nicotine replacements (patches, gum, lozenges-OTC) can help with this.

 • Keep yourself well-nourished with healthy foods (don’t skip meals) and water.
 Nicotine doubles the rate caffeine is removed from your body, so you may consider decreasing your caffeine consumption while you’re trying to quit.